 So, a holistic SEO definition states that SEO is the process of:

 - Optimising websites and content so visitors get the best experience; and

 - Helping search engines find web content and understand its value.

 The overall objective is to get more web traffic that’s more relevant to the organisation’s goals.
 And to do that, the aim of SEO is to get content to show up as early as possible in search results for search terms that are related to the content.

-So if you write an article about fluffy kittens, you could use SEO best practice to encourage Google to show your article at the top of the results it displays when someone does a search for ‘fluffy kittens’.
-You might also want your article to show up for related search phrases like ‘cute kittens’, ‘adorable kittens’ and ‘cute pets’.
+So if you write an article about fluffy kittens, you could use SEO best practices to encourage Google to show your article at the top of the results it displays when someone does a search for ‘fluffy kittens’.
+You might also want your article to show up for related search phrases like ‘cute kittens’, ‘adorable kittens’, and ‘cute pets’.

 When people talk about SEO, they’ll often use terms like ‘rank’ and SERPs.
 Showing up as early as possible = ‘ranking highly’, ‘ranking well’ or even ‘ranking number 1’.
 Search results = search engine results pages = SERPs.

-The flow-on effect, when marketing is done well, is increased sales.
+When marketing is done well, the flow-on effect of good SEO is increased sales.